CrustleLabs/aptos-core/aptos-move/framework/move-stdlib/doc/option.md

 ## Enum `Option`

 Abstraction of a value that may or may not be present.
-Implemented with a vector of size zero or one because Move bytecode does not have ADTs.
+Implemented with Enum.

 <pre><code>enum <a href="option.md#0x1_option_Option">Option</a>&lt;Element&gt; <b>has</b> <b>copy</b>, drop, store